theunicornguild/can-you-remember/03_show_cards_in_grid/05_animations.md

 };

 export default Card;
 ```

-1. Importing the library so we can use it within our component
+1. We import the `ReactCardFlip` component from the library so we can use it within our component
-2. We defined a function to flip the card only if its un-flipped otherwise do nothing- the reason we are going to use a function because we are going to do more than one thing whenever a card is flipped
+2. We move the card flipping event handler into a function.
+We do this so we don't end up writing the function twice - once for each image.
+This will help us later when this function becomes more complicated.
-3. As per the library's documentation, we have to put two images elements inside the `ReactCardFlip` and define the attribute `isFlipped` which should have a boolean value that indicates whether the card is flipped or not and the attribute `flipDirection` which takes the value horizontal or vertical depending on how you want the card to flip
+3. Based on `react-card-flip`'s [documentation](https://www.npmjs.com/package/react-card-flip), we have to put two images elements inside the `ReactCardFlip` component - the first image is the back of the card, the second image is the front.
+We also pass an `isFlipped` prop which should have a boolean value that indicates whether the card is flipped or not.
+Finally, the `flipDirection` prop takes the string `horizontal` because that's how we want the cards to flip.

-You can find the documentation of this library [Here](https://www.npmjs.com/package/react-card-flip)
+---

+### Demo

+The flipping of your cards should now be much nicer for the user.

+**KHALID ADD A GIF FOR THIS**

+---

 ###Git